 - Your spiritual self knows how to operate with integrity in all its meanings: honest, ethical, true to yourself and in harmony with others.

 - Your spiritual self knows what’s most purposeful and meaningful to you.
 Thus, it knows how to cut the BS and get to what’s essential.
 It can face and speak hard truths with compassion and inspiration that motives positive change.

 - Your spiritual self knows best how to stay in the present, learn from the past and work towards your most meaningful future.

 When you operate from your most authentic spiritual self, you are naturally more efficient.
 You can more easily deal with a very cranky boss.
 You can also create better work for yourself.
 You find meaning and purpose in every task, so work naturally becomes less stressful and more satisfying.

 How do you put your spiritual self effectively to work?

 The same way you do anything else: practice.
 Practice taking a deep breath in stressful moments.
 Practice centering and getting more present before you start your workday, throughout your day, and at the end of the day.
 Use prayer, affirmations and other spiritual practices you already find useful in other settings.
 For a free copy of 10 tips for bringing spirit to your work, click here.

 Make simple changes to the workspace that support your most authentic, spiritual self.
 Read the workplace altars article.
 Borrow freely from the wisdom of all the world’s religions.
 Read the Huston Smith interview.

 Read this fun article, originally written for law firm employees: “Take a Two Minute Retreat”.

 Affirmations are a wonderful way to help you release stress, manage time and thrive in any challenge.
+I love affirmations that begin with personal choice and commitment.
 Here are some that can be used or adapted in any setting: